Doing Business in Brazil

 TUSD (Distribution System Use Tariff) is the consideration paid to the public utility concessionaire for use of these electric systems in the generation and consumption of energy.

 TUST (Transmission System Use Tariff), in turn, is the tariff that remunerates the transmission system, and which is paid by the users of the electrical power Basic Grid: generators, distributors, free consumers, and traders that import and export electrical energy.
 Both the Distribution System Use Tariff (“TUSD”) and the Transmission System Use Tariff (“TUST”) are charged from the consumer of electrical energy, whether in the regulated or in the free contracting environment, and they are paid in consideration of use of the system (“wire usage”).
-These tariffs are part of the monthly costs of the National Integrated System (SIN), which produces and transmits electric energy throughout the country.

 Since 2017, there has been a judicial discussion before the Superior Court of Justice (STJ) regarding the validity of including these tariffs in the ICMS calculation base.
 The main argument for excluding the tariffs from the ICMS calculation base is that ICMS is a tax that should apply to the consumption of electric energy.
 It is argued that both transmission and distribution should be classified as the displacement of energy, thus falling outside the scope of ICMS incidence, as “making energy available” differs from “supplying” energy.
 Only the supply of energy would fall within the scope of ICMS incidence.